NVIDIA-NeMo/Run/docs/integrations/monitoring-tools.md

     return model
 ```

+(monitoring-next-steps)=
 ## Next Steps

+Explore these resources to expand your monitoring setup with NeMo Run.

 - Explore [ML Frameworks Integration](ml-frameworks.md) for framework-specific monitoring
 - Learn about [Cloud Platform Integration](cloud-platforms.md) for cloud-based monitoring